Crinolo/swgoh-stat-calc-dataBuilder/README.md

 dataBuilder.loadData(path).then( ... );
 ```

-Note that simply calling `require('swgoh-stat-calc-dataBuilder')` alone will return a function that initializes the dataBuilder, but does not return the dataBuilder object itself.\
+Note that simply calling `require('swgoh-stat-calc-data-builder')` alone will return a function that initializes the dataBuilder, but does not return the dataBuilder object itself.\
 The object passed to this initialization function is internally passed to a `new ApiSwgohHelp()` object that the dataBuilder will use.\
 See the documentation for the [api-swgoh-help package](https://www.npmjs.com/package/api-swgoh-help) for more info on that, though the 'username' and 'password' properties should be all that's needed.